someengineering/resoto.com/versioned_docs/version-3.X/getting-started/explore-resoto/ui/index.md

 import Tabs from '@theme/Tabs';
 ```

-Resoto offers a user-friendly web interface that dramatically simplifies managing and exploring your cloud infrastructure.
+Resoto UI is a user-friendly web interface that simplifies managing and exploring your cloud infrastructure.

 https://youtu.be/_odyE3scPGg